Who’s on The One Show tonight?

 Find out which big names will be chatting on the BBC sofa…

-The One Show is broadcast every weeknight evening from London and is presented tonight by Alex Jones and Matt Baker.
+The One Show is broadcast every weeknight evening from London and is presented tonight by Alex Jones and Chris Ramsey.

 The programme airs live tonight between 7pm and 7: 30pm on BBC One and features a mix of chat, live musical performances and pre-recorded films on topical subjects.
 It is available to stream on BBC iPlayer for those who prefer to watch online, and remains on iPlayer for catch-up for 30 days after the initial broadcast.